buzkall/gitlab-add-users-to-project/README.md

 gl = gitlab.Gitlab.from_config('projectName', '/PATH_TO/.python-gitlab.cfg')
 ```

-Specify your gitlab installation url and go to your Profile settings to get your access token.
+Specify your gitlab installation url in the config file and go to your Profile settings to get your access token.
 [Gitlab help page to get your token.](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)

 ```python